gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She woke a few moments or an hour later.
-Her head felt like it was stuffed with dirty laundry, and her tongue tasted like---she didn't want to think what it tasted like.
+Her head felt like it was stuffed with dirty laundry, and her tongue tasted like something from the river had crawled into it and made a nest.
 She rubbed her eyes.
 What had woken her?